-PHFS was named one of Oregon’s Top 100 Nonprofits to Work for in 2012, 2013, 2014, 2015, and 2016.
-PHFS values diversity in its workforce and is an equal opportunity employer.
-Diversity is a value-add.
+PHFS was named one of Oregon’s Top 100 Nonprofits to Work for in 2012, 2013, 2014, 2015, 2016, 2017, and 2018.

-Reports to: Executive Director
+Reports to: Program Manager

-Close date: Open until filled
+Close date: Position open until filled

 Specific Job Duties:

 Build authentic relationships with families who are living in shelter.

 Work with shelter staff, volunteers, and residents to ensure that shelter is safe and welcoming to a broad diversity of families experiencing homelessness including people of all races, nationalities, languages, ages, abilities, sexual orientations, gender identities, and family composition.